ipfs/team-mgmt/meeting-notes/2019/Q4/2019-10-09--gui-and-in-web-browsers-weekly.md

 ## Team Updates

-> Details of past week's work is are published in notes of [IPFS Core Implementations Weekly Sync](https://github.com/ipfs/team-mgmt/issues/992)
+> Details of past week's work are published in the notes of [IPFS Core Implementations Weekly Sync](https://github.com/ipfs/team-mgmt/issues/992)